powerman/inferno-cjson/README.md

+# Description

-**CJSON** is Limbo module for OS Inferno, implemented in C for speed.
-It works as JSON tokenizer, allowing you to load data from JSON into your custom adt and generate JSON using data from your adt.
+**CJSON** is a Limbo module for OS Inferno, which works as JSON tokenizer, allowing you to load data from JSON into your custom adt and generate JSON using data from your adt.
+It's implemented as Inferno driver in C, so you'll need to rebuild Inferno to install it.

-# Install #
+# Install

 Tested only on Linux.

-## Gentoo Linux ##
+## Gentoo Linux

-Add overlay "powerman" (using layman tool) and install _dev-inferno/inferno_ (with USE flag "cjson" enabled).
+Add overlay "powerman" (using layman tool) and install `dev-inferno/inferno` (with USE flag "cjson" enabled).

-## Using `hg clone` ##
+## Using `git clone`

 ```
 cd $INFERNO_ROOT
-hg clone https://inferno-cjson.googlecode.com/hg/ tmp/inferno-cjson
+git clone https://github.com/powerman/inferno-cjson.git tmp/inferno-cjson
 cp -a tmp/inferno-cjson/* ./
 rm -rf tmp/inferno-cjson
 ./patch.cjson
 ```

+Then compile/install Inferno as usually.

-# Examples #
+# Usage

+## Example

 ```
 Struct: adt{